MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/jsdoc.md

 ### Nullable

-Either number or null.
+Value may be null, undefined, or set.

 ```
 {?number}
 ```

-### Non-nullable
+### Required

-A number that is required never null (or undefined).
+Value is "non-nullable" i.e. must be set and never `null` or `undefined`.

 ```
 {!number}